bverkron/distributed-computing/readme.md

 Additionally we can enable the `no-new-privileges` setting to prevent the containers from using various forms of privilege escalation.
 Details here https://raesene.github.io/blog/2019/06/01/docker-capabilities-and-no-new-privs/ and here https://www.projectatomic.io/blog/2016/03/no-new-privs-docker/

 **Example**

-Docker config files (`/etc/docker/daemon.json`) with the security settings enabled.
+Docker config file (`/etc/docker/daemon.json`) with the security settings enabled.
 The `runtimes` section was already present after a FluidStack host installation and was left untouched.
 Don't forget to restart docker after making the changes with `service docker restart`
 ```
 {
     "userns-remap": "default",